AT-Publishing/website/_posts/2017-10-12-iota-snapshots.md

 <div id="iota-zero-balance-fix"></div>

+Since the IOTA wallet release [v2.5.6 in December 2017](https://github.com/iotaledger/wallet/releases/tag/v2.5.6) the problem with reattaching should be diminished as the devs added a "promotion" feature to the wallet.
+That applies mainly to [failed unconfirmed outgoing transactions](https://www.reddit.com/r/Iota/comments/7kcz6j/forget_reattach_promote_is_coming/) but generally in the future the reattach feature should disappear.

 ### How to fix IOTA wallet zero balance issue

 1. Make sure you have the [latest version of the IOTA wallet](https://github.com/iotaledger/wallet/releases/).